Tobelo: Culture

 Inhabitants of Tobelo are non-Austronesian–speaking people.
 Tobelo's predominant Christian character is expressed colourfully at Christmas with bamboo poles arching over the side of the roads hung with lights and multi-coloured flags.
 At Easter, local church congregations hold a competition to see who can create the best Easter garden.

-One festival of note is the annual North Halmahera Cultural Festival, when the Tobelorese wear full traditional ceremonial dress.
+During the annual North Halmahera Cultural Festival the Tobelorese wear full traditional ceremonial dress.

 Traditional Tobelorese weddings are also said to be among the most colourful and the Christians follow traditions during their wedding ceremonies, with traditional music and dance.
 A wedding is typically accompanied by traditional Tobelorese music, played with gongs and drums and a Cakalele dance is usually performed in front of the bride as she approaches the groom.
 Around the time of New Year, Tobelo attracts a number of Yangere groups from all over North Halmahera and perform music and dances.

 The main language of Tobelo, the Tobelo language, is spoken across parts of North Halmahera and Central Halmahera, by approximately 28,000 people as at 2000.